-The rules in this section apply to the transportation of one or more metal coils which, individually or grouped together, weigh 2,268 kg (5,000 lbs) or more.
-Shipments of metal coils that weigh less than 2,268 kg (5,000 lbs) may be secured in accordance with the general cargo securement rules.
+The rules in this section apply to the transportation of one or more metal coils, which, individually or grouped, weigh 2,268 kg (5,000 lbs) or more.
+Shipments of metal coils that weigh less than 2,268 kg (5,000 kg) may be secured following the general cargo securement rules.

 393.122 - Paper Rolls

-The rules for securing paper rolls are applicable to shipments of paper rolls which, individually or together, weigh 2,268 kg (5,000 lbs) or more.
-Shipments of paper rolls that weigh less than 2,268 kg (5,000 lbs), and paper rolls that are unitized on a pallet, may either be secured in accordance with the rules in this section or the general cargo securement rules.
+The rules for securing paper rolls apply to shipments of paper rolls, which, individually or together, weigh 2,268 kg (5,000 lbs) or more.
+Shipments of paper rolls that weigh less than 2,268 kg (5,000 lbs), and paper rolls that are unitized on a pallet, may either be secured following the rules in this section or the general cargo securement rules.

 393.124 - Concrete Pipe

 The rules in this section apply to the transportation of concrete pipe on flatbed trailers and vehicles and lowboy trailers.
-Concrete pipe that is bundled tightly together into a single rigid article with no tendency to roll, and concrete pipe loaded in a sided vehicle or container must be secured in accordance with the general rules.
+The concrete pipe that is bundled tightly together into a single rigid article with no tendency to roll and concrete pipe loaded in a sided vehicle or container must be secured following the general rules.

 393.126 - Intermodal Containers

 The requirements for intermodal containers cover the transportation of these containers on container chassis and other types of vehicles.
 Intermodal containers are freight containers designed and constructed to permit them to be used interchangeably in two or more modes of transportation.
-Cargo contained within intermodal containers must be secured in accordance with the general cargo securement rules or, if applicable, the commodity-specific rules.
+The cargo contained within intermodal containers must be secured following the general cargo securement rules or, if applicable, the commodity-specific rules.

-This portion of the new standards applies to the transportation of automobiles, light trucks, and vans which individually weight 4,536 kg (10,000 lbs) or less.
-Vehicles which individually are heavier than 4,536 kg (10,000 lbs) must be secured in the same manner as heavy vehicles, equipment and machinery (see the rules under /393.126).
+This portion of the new standards applies to the transportation of automobiles, light trucks, and vans, which individually weight 4,536 kg (10,000 lbs) or less.
+Vehicles that individually are heavier than 4,536 kg (10,000 lbs) must be secured in the same manner as heavy vehicles, equipment, and machinery (see the rules under /393.126).

-These requirements are applicable to the transportation of heavy vehicles, equipment and machinery which operate on wheels or tracks, such as front end loaders, bulldozers, tractors and power shovels and which individually weigh 4,536 kg (10,000 lbs) or more.
-Vehicles, equipment and machinery which is lighter than 4,536 kg (10,000 lbs) may be secured in accordance with these rules, the rules for automobiles, light trucks and vans, or the general freight requirements.
+These requirements apply to the transportation of heavy vehicles, equipment, and machinery which operate on wheels or tracks, such as front-end loaders, bulldozers, tractors, and power shovels and which individually weigh 4,536 kg (10,000 lbs) or more.
+Vehicles, equipment, and machinery, which is lighter than 4,536 kg (10,000 lbs), may be secured following these rules, the rules for automobiles, light trucks and vans, or the general freight requirements.

 393.132 - Flattened or Crushed Vehicles

-The transportation of vehicles such as automobiles, light trucks and vans that have been flattened or crushed is covered by these requirements.
-The transportation of automobiles that are flattened or crushed in a crash or accident, as opposed to being intentionally flattened or crushed in preparation for transportation to recycling facilities, is not subject to these requirements.
+These requirements cover the transportation of vehicles like automobiles, light trucks, and vans that have been flattened or crushed.
+Transporting automobiles that are flattened or crushed in a crash or accident, as opposed to being intentionally flattened or crushed in preparation for transportation to recycling facilities, is not subject to these requirements.
 However, vehicles damaged in a crash or accident are subject to the general cargo securement requirements.